 Add MJ and Max Modell to that list too.

-And now, we add Black Cat and J John Jameson into the mix.
+And now, we add Black Cat and J. Jonah Jameson into the mix.

-And Flash Thompson as well.
+And Flash Thompson and Spider-Man 2099 as well.
 It's pretty safe to say that Otto has been on one hell of a bridge-burning spree.

 Chekhov's Gun: Stunner's virtual reality equipment which is used by Otto to blackmail his colleague into revoking the plagiarism claims of his work.